 Caitlyn Build Guide by Luther3000

-About two years ago I bought Caitlyn and she has remained consistently one of my favorite champions in the game.
-My first guide was also for Caitlyn, however it's become very outdated and I've learned a lot in the time since then.
+About two and a half years ago I bought Caitlyn and she has remained consistently one of my favorite champions in the game.
+My first guide was also for Caitlyn, however it became very outdated and I've learned a lot in the time since then.
 Recently I saw Doublelift playing an excellent Caitlyn at IPL5, which reignited my desire to play her and made me realize how strong she still is.

 In other words I like to think that I know what I'm talking about.

 Caitlyn is a ranged Attack Damage carry, a role that specializes in building massive amounts of damage and annihilating enemies from a distance.